Bash Shortcuts I Use Every Day

 Control Shortcuts

-Control shortcuts allow you to manage the processes that are running in bash.
-They can help you stop, resume, kill, or exit processes.
-Here are some of the control shortcuts that you can use.
+Control shortcuts let you manage the processes running in bash.
+They help you stop, resume, kill, or exit processes.

 ShortcutDescription